MGelein/leaves-of-inguri/assets/dialogue/dialogue.md

-WEAPON(type) -- sets the weapon type that the hero uses ARMOR(type) -- sets the armor type that the hero uses QUEST(name, state) -- sets the state of the specified quest HEALTH(amt) -- sets the amount of maximum health of the hero MANA(amt) -- sets the amount of maximum mana of the hero
+WEAPON(type) -- sets the weapon type that the hero uses ARMOR(type) -- sets the armor type that the hero uses QUEST(name, state) -- sets the state of the specified quest HEALTH(amt) -- sets the amount of maximum health of the hero, this can also be a relative amt: f.e: `+5` MANA(amt) -- sets the amount of maximum mana of the hero, this can also be a relative amt: f.e: `+5` COINS(amt) -- sets the amount of coins of the hero, this can also be a relative amt: f.e: `+5` KEYS(amt) -- sets the amount of coins of the hero, this can also be a relative amt: f.e: `+5` RINGS(amt) -- sets the amount of coins of the hero, this can also be a relative amt: f.e: `+5`
 ```

 ## Conditions